Skip to main content

 Effective Integration Strategies

-Layered defense: Use traditional tools as first-line defense, with LLMs providing secondary analysis for deeper understanding and false positive reduction.
+• Layered defense: Use traditional tools as first-line defense, with LLMs providing secondary analysis (run Slither first—fast and cheap—then use Claude to explain findings and filter false positives, saving manual review time)

 Future Directions and Research Opportunities

-The integration of LLMs into smart contract security continues evolving rapidly:
+The integration of LLMs into smart contract security is evolving, though I'm uncertain about which directions will actually pan out:

 Specialized Model Development